 Secrets beneath Jubilee Square revealed

-In 2013 and 2014 archaeologists from ULAS carried out a series of watching briefs during construction of Leicester’s new Jubilee Square.
-The site, at St Nicholas Place is in the historic heart of the Roman city and later medieval borough.
+In 2013 and 2014 archaeologists from ULAS carried out archaeological monitoring during construction of Leicester’s new Jubilee Square.
+The site, at St Nicholas Place, was at the historic heart of the Roman city and later medieval borough.

 jubilee5